GEPD-Production/GEPD_Production_Master/README.md

 5. Open the `02_programs` folder and run the `03_GEPD_quality_control.do` script.
 This will check the quality of the final GEPD indicators and save the results in the `04_GEPD_Indicators` folder.

+Do not, under any circumstances, push the raw data files to github.
+The raw data files will contain personally identifiable information, and should not be stored in a public location such as github.

 ## Data Requirements